Beyond the Badge

 Traditionally, regardless of location, Marines pause to observe their birthday by sharing a cake and a holiday meal.

-A sword is used to cut the cake as a reminder that the Marine Corps are a band of warriors, committed to carrying the sword, so that our nation may live in peace.
+A sword is used to cut the cake to remind everyone how the Marine Corps is a band of warriors.
+They are committed to carrying the sword, so our nation may live in peace.

-Correctional Sgt. and former Marine Rudolph Cortez cut the cakes with a Marine Corps non-commissioned officer’s sword.
+Correctional Sgt.
+Rudolph Cortez, a former Marine, cut the cakes with a Marine Corps non-commissioned officer’s sword.
 The first piece of cake is traditionally presented to the guest of honor.

 This year’s guest of honor was to be Sgt.
-Mendoza, who recently retired after 38 years of service to the department.
+Mendoza, who recently retired after 38 years with the department.
 Unfortunately, a prior commitment prevented Mendoza from attending.

 The second piece of cake is presented to the oldest Marine in the command, signifying the honor and respect accorded to experience and seniority.
 The oldest Marine is Investigative Services Unit Correctional Officer Alejandro Cortez.

-Symbolically, the eldest Marine present passes a piece of cake to the youngest Marine present, just as for years our experienced Marines have nurtured and led young Marines that will fill our ranks and renew our Corps.
+Symbolically, the eldest Marine present passes a piece of cake to the youngest Marine present, demonstrating how experienced Marines have nurtured and led young Marines, filling our ranks and renewing our Corps.
 The youngest Marine present was Correctional Officer Xavier Martinez.